sarahtaji/cse15l-lab-reports/lab3.md

     ```
 Source: `man grep`

 4. **Listing files with `-l`**

 We can use the `-l` option with the `grep` command to output only the names of files with lines matching the search pattern instead of the usual output.
 This is useful when you simply want to identify files that contain a given pattern, which can be particularly useful in scenarios where you're interested in the presence of a string rather than its context.
 (According to `man grep`)

 - Example  1: Locating files that contain the term "encryption" within the `./technical/government` directory

+  > This command lists file names in the `./technical/government/` directory that contain the word "encryption", ignoring any errors caused by directories.

     *Input*